Double switch (baseball)

 In baseball, the double switch is a type of player substitution, usually performed by a team while playing defense.
 The double switch is typically used to make a pitching substitution, while simultaneously placing the incoming pitcher in a more favorable spot in the batting order than was occupied by the outgoing pitcher.
-(On the assumption that the pitcher will be a poor hitter, the incoming pitcher will generally take the spot in the batting order of a position player who has recently batted, so as to reduce the chance that the pitcher will make a plate appearance in the next few innings.)
+(On the assumption that the pitcher will be a poor hitter, the incoming pitcher will generally take the spot in the batting order of a position player who has recently batted, to reduce the chance that the pitcher will make a plate appearance in the next few innings.)
 To perform a double switch (or any other substitution), the ball must be dead.

 With the National League having utilized the designated hitter since 2022, pitchers no longer take a spot in the batting order, rendering the double switch virtually unneeded.

 Procedure

 Since the batting order can be changed only as a result of a player substitution, (Note: No player currently in the game may legally bat in place of another player in the game (except as a result of the designated hitter rule).
 However, it is possible to successfully bat out of order, if the opposing team does not appeal the violation.) while the defensive arrangement may be changed freely (among players currently in the game), the double switch typically takes the following form: